What Is Zone 2 Training and Why Should Runners Use It

 This post will cover what zone 2 training is, why it matters, and how to think about it practically if you are a recreational runner with limited hours.
 The goal is not to sell you on a single training philosophy.
 It is to give you an accurate picture of what different intensities do so you can use all of them well.

-What the Training Zones Actually Mean
+What Are the Running Training Zones?

 Training zones divide exercise intensity into bands, each with a different physiological effect.
 The exact number of zones depends on the model you use.
 Some coaches work with five zones, some with six or seven.
 The labels shift slightly across systems but the underlying physiology is consistent.